nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 ### For UX engineers
 Nue is a wake-up call for UX engineers tangled in React hooks and utility walls instead of owning the user experience.
 Build apps as light as a React button to push the web — and your skills — forward.

+## FAQ: WTH is Nue?
+Nue is a web framework focused on web standards, currently in active development.
+Our goal is to expose the hidden complexity that's become standard in modern web development.
+When a single button weighs more than an entire application, something is undeniably broken.

+Nue makes the inevitable shift.
+We're rebuilding the entire ecosystem from scratch, with a cleaner, more efficient architecture.
+We're restoring the joy of web development for all key skillsets: frontend architects, design engineers, and UX engineers.